elpres — electronic presentations

 \end{psli}

-The manual of the tcolorbox provides perfect instruction for the use of this package.
-These text boxes may yield problems with incremental slides using the overlays package.
+The manual of the tcolorbox provides detailed instructions for the use of this package.
+However, incremental slides using the overlays package may not work with color boxes generated by the tcolorbox package.
+These problems are avoided with the colored text boxes described in section 5.1.1.

 Sometimes, it is desirable to generate a version of such a presentation without overlays effects, for example for preparation of a printed handout (see section 4.7).
 The effect of these overlay-specific instuctions can be inactivated with these commands: